Skip to content

 This basic training is designed to help the novice user begin to learn how to:

-Participants will learn how to set up and use Desire2Learn's Grades feature.
+Participants will learn how to set up and use Desire2Learn's gradebook feature.
 This workshop is designed to help novice Desire2Learn users learn the basics of a points-based or weighted grading system.
 Specifically, participants will learn how to:

 Faculty are encouraged to bring their syllabus grade scheme as practice time is built into the session.
 In addition, participants are expected to easily navigate within Desire2Learn without facilitator assistance.